-The majority of children and young people with Down syndrome who do not have additional health conditions advice on avoiding exposure to infection should be as for the general population and include handwashing, avoiding exposure to those known to be affected and social isolation.
+The majority of children and young people with Down syndrome will not be in those high risk groups and should follow advice on avoiding exposure to infection as for the general population which includes handwashing, use of face masks, avoiding exposure to those known to be affected and social distancing .
 Details on NHS website

 People with Down syndrome may be at greater risk of other infections aside from COVID-19.
 It is therefore also important to maximise other measures recommended to minimise the risk of infections including routine and additional immunisations, and treatment of other medical problems that may predispose to infection.